Frequently Given Excuses

 From 9-3pm their school teacher probably had a class of about 20 kids (BC class size limits: K=20, Gr 1-3 = 22, Gr 4-7 = 26).

-But before and after school, a licensed care provider is limited to just 12 kids per adult.
+But before and after school, a licensed care provider is limited to just 12 kids per adult for children grades K-1 (15 if all children in the group are older than grade 1).

 If a school teacher is managing 20 kids AND teaching them, then certainly a licensed care giver can manage the same number of kids.
 The care givers role is to provide adult supervision in a safe environment during the parent’s absence.